 Original manga and Brotherhood:

 - Shou Tucker, the Sewing-Life Alchemist, is known for his ability to create chimeras capable of speech.
-He's introduced to the Elric brothers as an awkward Nice Guy with a 4-year-old daughter named Nina.
+He's introduced to the Elric brothers as an awkward man with a 4-year-old daughter named Nina.
 With his State Alchemist license soon to expire, Tucker created another Chimera by fusing Nina and her dog Alexander into a miserable Half-Human Hybrid which is in constant agony.
 When the Elric brothers discovered Nina's new state, Edward's rage nearly drove him to kill Tucker.
 It is then revealed that the other speaking Chimera was actually his wife and Nina's mother, whom Tucker created by fusing her to another animal, earning him his State Alchemist status in the first place.
-Tucker refuses to admit what he did was horrible, going as far as to tell the Elric brothers that they shouldn't have a problem with his actions and that anybody else would have done the same thing For Science!.
+Tucker refuses to admit what he did was horrible, going as far as to tell the Elric brothers that they shouldn't have a problem with his actions and that anybody else in his position would have done the same thing.
 While only appearing in one chapter, Shou Tucker manages to be one of the most depraved characters in the manga and Brotherhood anime.

 - The Sacred Star of Milos: "Melvin Voyager", actually Security Chief Atlas, is a power-hungry, sociopathic Cretan soldier, who starts off by denouncing his vows to protect the Crichton family by brutally murdering the female protagonist Julia's parents and then rips the skin of Julia's brother's Ashleigh's face in order to steal his identity.
 This was done so that Atlas could easily manipulate the rebel group, Bats, into making a transmutation circle for him by promising Creta enough power to rival other nations.
 Ashleigh, in turn, ended up becoming a vengeful Knight Templar, seeking revenge for Milos after losing his faith for its people.
 After showing his true colors, Atlas murders Bats' leader, Miranda, so that he can use her blood to activate the circle.
 He then proceeds to murder his co-conspirator, Raul, as well when it turns out there is not enough sacrificial blood.
 After succeeding in activating the circle, Atlas sacrifices dozens of Amestrian soldiers by feeding them to Milos's machinery to create a Philosopher's Stone for himself.
 A textbook sociopath who abandoned his honor and home country for power, Atlas stood out as one of the most vile villains in the Brotherhood canon.